Tickle v Giggle: Factual background

+Roxanne Tickle is recognised, by an updated Queensland birth certificate, as being of the female sex.
+She downloaded the Giggle App in about February 2021 and was granted access after the software accepted her registration selfie, using it until around September 2021, when she found her access limited and received a "User Blocked" message.
+The court found it most likely that she had been removed not by the software but through a later human review of accepted registrations, probably carried out by Grover herself, rather than by being singled out.

+Impact

 The app was particularly criticised for excluding transgender women.
 In response to criticism, Grover said that the exclusion of trans women was intentional, began self-identifying as a trans-exclusionary radical feminist, and referred to trans women as "males".